Useful Websites Concerning Continence

 The International Urogynecological Association (IUGA)

 The International Urogynecological Association (IUGA) is dedicated to global advancement of urogynecological knowledge and patient care through education and the promotion of basic and clinical research on disorders of the female pelvic floor.
 In addition to holding an annual conference and publishing the International Urogynecology Journal, IUGA activities include conducting education programs around the world, developing consensus terminology in the field, connecting related professionals and producing patient education materials.
-Find more about IUGA here
+Special rates for joining as a nurse.
+Find more about IUGA and joining here

 Institution of Mechanical Engineers